Project

 Application in Apache using httpd

-Added by Manuel Villalba 17 days ago
+Added by Manuel Villalba about 2 months ago

 I am trying to set up an httpd application that uses enableUpdates() with an Apache reverse proxy in between.
 When I connect directly without going through Apache, everything works perfectly.